Walter Mantell: Early life

 Mantell was born in Lewes, Sussex, England, the son of geologists Gideon Mantell and Mary Ann Mantell (née Woodhouse).
 He arrived in Wellington on the Oriental in 1840.

-In 1848, Mantell was appointed to the office of commissioner for extinguishing native titles in the South Island.
 After his father committed suicide in 1852, much of his collection of fossils was inherited by Walter and consequently transported to New Zealand.

 Mantell left New Zealand as he did not feel right about trying to convince the indigenous Māori people to undersell their land and returned to England in 1856, where he met Geraldine Jewsbury, a woman eight years his senior.
 When in New Zealand, the Maori people called Mantell "Matara".
 Jewsbury used this as a nickname for Mantell.
 When Mantell was in England he had difficulty finding work.
 He became restless at home as well as a tendency to act as a hypochondriac.
 Jewsbury encouraged him to write for the Westminster Gazette or to write a novel about New Zealand.
 Mantell eventually became tired of his friend's persistent advice.
 Jewsbury, however, wanted what was best for Mantell and felt deeply attached to him; she once proposed marriage to Mantell in a letter, but he declined her offer.
 By 1859 Jewsbury had ceased trying to win his love.
 Shortly thereafter, Mantell returned to New Zealand.